 The postdoc will be fully integrated into the GPS community, a highly interdisciplinary school of public policy scholars.
 The postdoc will also be expected to engage with other units on campus researching energy systems, particularly the Jacobs School of Engineering.

 All candidates must have a demonstrated research ability and publication track record, excellent written and spoken English, and a PhD in a relevant field.
 The 12-month appointment can be renewed contingent on funding and performance.

 To Apply: Submit a CV, a writing sample, model documentation and analysis scripts of a relevant research problem undertaken, a one-page personal statement of experience and career goals, and contact information for three references.
 Application must be submitted by email to mrdavidson[at]ucsd.edu, and include “Postdoc Application: Political Economy of Power Grid Management” in the subject line.
-Applications will be reviewed on a rolling basis, but it is highly recommended that you apply before July 1, 2020 for full consideration.
+Applications will be reviewed on a rolling basis.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.